-7. Many places in the world have their own national security laws and dedicated enforcement agencies to safeguard national security.
+- 6. Many places in the world have their own national security laws and dedicated enforcement agencies to safeguard national security.
 This is the obligation of every responsible government.
 National security means a status in which the regime, sovereignty, unity and territorial integrity, welfare of the people, sustainable economic and social development, and other major interests of the nation are relatively free from danger as well as internal and external threat, and are able to maintain a sustained status of security.
-As time progresses, the concept of national security is not only confined to political security, territorial security, social security, technological security, cyber security and ecological security, etc., all of which are integral to the national security framework.

-8. National security is the bedrock of our well-being.
+As time progresses, the concept of national security is not only confined to political security, territorial security and military security, but may also encompass economic security, cultural security, social security, technological security, cyber security and ecological security, etc., all of which are integral to the national security framework. - 7.
+National security is the bedrock of our well-being.
 It concerns the safety and welfare of every resident and is closely related to our daily lives.
 Upholding national security and the rule of law in Hong Kong is the cornerstone of continued prosperity and ensures the long-term stability and safety of Hong Kong.
 This will afford Hong Kong residents the peace of mind to live and work here, as well as a stable environment in which business and investment may flourish.
 It will boost both local and foreign investor confidence in the future of Hong Kong and brighten our economic prospects.